pikender/souploaf.github.io/resume.md

 and accurate reporting
   - data is pulled, verified, transformed, ingested and made available to products in sub seconds
-- Developed a micro-service used to work as off the process execution extension to handle performance concerns
+- Developed micro-service used to work as off-the-process-execution extension to handle performance concerns
 - Elixir/Ecto are shining with their sub-sec performance and latencies resulting in a very low latency solution